oemof/tespy/doc/using_tespy.rst

 TESPy can handle mixtures of gaseous fluids, by using the single fluid properties from CoolProp together with corresponding equations for mixtures.
 The equations can be found in the :py:mod:`tespy.tools.helpers module <tespy.tools.helpers>` and are applied automatically to the fluid vector.

+It is also possible create lookup-tables for fluid mixtures with fixed mass fractions of the components, as this reduces the amount of CoolProp fluid property calls and speeds up your calculation.
+Look up the :py:class:`tespy_fluids documentation <tespy.tools.helpers.tespy_fluid>` for more information.

 Other mixtures
 ^^^^^^^^^^^^^^